callumrollo/callumrollo.github.io/content/articles/dead_links.md

 Slug: deadlinks
 Summary: Tending to my little garden of links

-I recently decided to change how I internally link to other parts of this site, so that the links won't break when the urls change (this site is currently hosted both at https://callumrollo.com/ and https://callumrollo.github.io/).
+I recently decided to change how I internally link to other parts of this site, so that the links won't break when the urls change (this site is currently hosted both at [https://callumrollo.com/](https://callumrollo.com)and [https://callumrollo.github.io/](https://callumrollo.github.io/)).
 In the process, I found many links that no longer worked, or never worked in the first place!

 I used the cool tool [markdown link check](https://github.com/tcort/markdown-link-check) to perform this.
 It reads all the markdown files in a folder and checks each of the links, producing a pretty shell output